AnalogStudiosRI/as-webapp-2.0/README.md

 ```

 ### Building
-TODO
 This is the build task for the project.
-It used prior to deploying an environment.
+It is used prior to deploying an environment.

 ```
 $ npm run tsc